Children's Community Nursing Service, Richmond

 Units: |

-Blood glucose levels can alter on a day to day basis.
+Blood glucose levels can alter on a day-to day-basis.

-We recommend that you do not adjust your insulin dose based on a one off reading.
+We recommend that you do not adjust your insulin dose based on a one-off reading.

 Monitor your blood glucose levels for 3 days before you make any changes.